-You must be at least 18 years of age to work in a polling station as staff or to assist with the annual canvass, whereas you need only be 16 years of age to work as a counting assistant.
+You must be at least 18 years of age to work in a polling station or at the election count or to assist with the annual canvass.
 You must also be entitled to work in the UK (in accordance with the provisions of the Asylum and Immigration Act 1996).

 If successful, prior to taking up your appointment, you must provide evidence of your eligibility to work in the UK by showing us either:

 - Your birth certificate and proof of national insurance number (such as P60, P45, payslip, etc.)